ebill007/CS833_QNLP/README.md

 # CS833_QNLP

-The following are required for proper execution of the module:
+The following python modules are required for the proper execution of the notebook:

 * discocopy
 * pytket